 It also means learning how to spend high-quality time together that doesn’t revolve around drinking or drugs and planning recreational and leisure activities that the couple might have abandoned because of strained relationships or embarrassing moments brought about by their substance abuse.

-Living arrangements and the other mechanics of couples rehab can differ from one treatment center to the next, but most programs begin with each partner going through detox alone before moving into counseling together.
+Living arrangements and the other mechanics of couples rehab can differ from one treatment center to the next, but most programs begin with each partner going through medically supervised detox alone before moving into counseling together.
 While some inpatient facilities allow a couple to share a room during treatment, others require separate sleeping quarters.
 Couples rehab can also occur through an outpatient setting or with one partner as an inpatient and the other participating as an outpatient.